Puffless: Plot

 At the end of the episode, Patty and Selma return to their apartment and quickly notice in the absence of cigarette smoke the noxious odors in a small apartment that include two aging women, a baby and an iguana.
 They quickly take up smoking again to cover up the odors, though are unsure if it will be a happy ending.
 A montage of their life and death through smoking is shown as Rick Astley's "Together Forever" is heard in the background.
 Even after their death, cigarette smoke is seen rising from their graves.

 In a secondary plot known as "Maggie's Extraordinary Animal Adventure", Maggie befriends a squirrel who introduces her to other animals such as an owl, an opossum, and a parrot named Hoppy (which is revealed to belong to Duffman).
 However, Cletus captures the opossum for dinner and puts the captive animal under his dog's surveillance.
 Maggie makes a plan to fight against the Spucklers and free the opossum by assembling an army of animals.
 With help from Plopper the Spider-Pig, Maggie and the animals are able to free the opossum and defeat Cletus and his dog before going their separate ways, with Hoppy returning to Duffman, having picked up some of Cletus's phrases.

+Production

+The subplot involving Maggie is drawn in a different animation style than the rest of the episode.

+Executive producer Al Jean asked musician Yo-Yo Ma to be in the episode, and he agreed.
+Ma and Jean lived in the same dorm while attending Harvard University.
+Ma was previously drawn in a non-speaking role in the eleventh season episode "Missionary: Impossible."
+Ma also performed the show's theme song over the closing credits.

+Cultural references

+Yo-Yo Ma plays the prelude to Bach’s Suite No. 1 in G major.
+"Together Forever" by Rick Astley plays during the flash forward.
+Plopper the Pig from The Simpsons Movie is featured during Maggie's storyline.

 Reception

 The episode received a 1.5 rating and was watched by a total of 3.31 million people, making it the most watched show on Fox that night.

 Dennis Perkins of The A.V.
 Club gave the episode a C, saying "It’s exactly half an episode that seeks to tell a character-based story.
 That’s a steep hill to climb under any circumstances, but especially when trying to make us care about two one-note characters like Patty and Selma.
 Not that there haven’t been interesting, affecting Patty and Selma episodes in the past—honestly, Selma’s rejection of her sham marriage to secret ichthyophile Troy McClure is one of the most improbably heartbreaking endings in Simpsons history."

+Tony Sokol of Den of Geek gave the episode 1.5 out of 5 stars.
+He called the episode pointless although the quitting smoking plot was a good premise.
+He also stated that the Maggie subplot should have had its own platform.